RenanPicoli/Adaptive-filter/README.md

 * octave: FIR filter identification, written for Octave, laso uses NLMS method (see https://en.wikipedia.org/wiki/Least_mean_squares_filter#Normalized_least_mean_squares_filter_(NLMS) )

 * octave_IIR_filter: IIR filter identification, written for Octave.
-Currently, it's only a starting point, since IIR identification is not a simple extension of FIR identification (the problem does not have a single solution).
+IIR identification is not a simple extension of FIR identification (the problem does not have a single solution).
+It implements a Full gradient IIR LMS algorithm, which results in a approximation of the system.
+Results are much better when you already know the system's number of poles and number of zeroes.